ylogx/qmpris/README.md

 QMpris
 ======
-Hope to make a QMpris library,
+Trying to make a QMpris library,
 Also planning to make previous demoSoundMenu more generic.